 And with this you might see advice on injecting your smoked brisket.

-A closely guarded secret among a lot of pitmasters and competition experts is their go-to brisket injection recipes.
+A closely guarded secret among a lot of pitmasters and competition experts is their go-to meat injection recipes.

 A lot of these guys have perfected their recipes over years, so it’s no surprise they’re often so tight lipped about what goes into their prize injection method.